grecosalvatore/grecosalvatore/README.md

 I am a Ph.D. student at Politecnico di Torino. 🎓

-- 💡 I am interested in Natural Language Processing (NLP) 📝, Fairness and Bias in NLP, and Explainable Artificial Intelligence (XAI) 🔍
+- 💡 I am interested in Natural Language Processing 📝, Fairness and Bias in NLP, and Explainable Artificial Intelligence 🔍
 - 🔭 I’m currently working on:
 -- a
 - 👯 I’m looking to collaborate on NLP-related topics such as Bias and Fairness in NLP, Large Language Models, and explainability